jmei29/two-concurrent-CSI-Feedback/README.md

 The channel state information (CSI) matrix is generated from COST2100 model.
 You can generate your own dataset according to the open source library of [COST2100](https://github.com/cost2100/cost2100) as well.
 The details of data pre-processing can be found in our paper.

 ## Project Tree Arrangement

+# Contact
+If you have any problem with this code, please feel free to contact meijie@nbu.eud.cn.